Bruce Auster is Managing Editor for Collaborative Journalism, leading NPR's Collaborative Journalism efforts.

 Before that, he was NPR's Senior Director for the Collaborative Journalism Network.
 He was at the center of an effort to transform the public radio system and establish a new way for NPR and the newsrooms of hundreds of NPR Member stations to work together.

-Before taking on that role, Auster was the Senior Supervising Editor of NPR's Morning Edition for five years, where he worked with Morning Edition hosts Steve Inskeep and Renee Montagne to bring listeners interviews with leading political, international, and cultural figures.
+Prior to taking on that effort, Auster led NPR's National Security unit from 2008 to 2015.
+In that role, he directed NPR's coverage of international security issues from Washington—including stories involving the U.S. military and the intelligence community.
+Before that, Auster was the Senior Supervising Editor of NPR's Morning Edition for five years, where he worked with Morning Edition hosts Steve Inskeep and Renee Montagne to bring listeners interviews with leading political, international, and cultural figures.